Grandparents' Guide to Teaching Financial Literacy

 1. Education expenses

-Not only that, but 529 plans can also provide tax-free withdrawals for qualified education expenses.
-Many states offer residents a full or partial tax credit or deduction for contributions to their state's plan, and some states allow you to deduct contributions to any plan.
+Not only that, but 529 plans can provide tax-free withdrawals for qualified education expenses, including computers, internet access, and other technology required for attendance at the school—so long as the beneficiary primarily uses them for educational purposes while enrolled in an eligible institution.
+Also, distributions won't be considered income for the student or factor into their federal financial aid eligibility, and many states offer residents a full or partial tax credit or deduction for contributions to their state's plan—some even allowing you to deduct contributions to any plan.

-If your grandchild attends a private elementary or secondary school, funds in a 529 plan can also be used to cover up to $10,000 in K–12 tuition per year.
-That said, doing so will come at a cost to college savings, and not all states permit 529 plan spending on K–12 tuition expenses.
-Be sure to check your plan's rules, lest you be subject to state income tax, plus penalties.
+If your grandchild attends a private elementary or secondary school, funds in a 529 plan can also be used to cover up to $10,000 annually ($20,000 in 2026) in K–12 eligible expenses like tuition, online education materials, tutors, and fees for standardized tests or dual enrollment for college classes.
+That said, doing so will come at a cost to college savings, and not all states permit 529 plan spending on K–12 eligible expenses or follow the federal definition of qualified education expenses.
+Be sure to check your plan's rules, lest you be subject to state income tax, plus penalties.2

 Learn about the Schwab 529 Savings Plan.